Adrenal Cancer: Stages

 T tells how far the main tumor has spread into nearby tissue.

-N tells if the lymph nodes in the area of the original tumor have cancer in them.
+N tells if the lymph nodes around the tumor have cancer in them.

-M tells if the cancer has spread (metastasized) to distant organs in the body, such as the liver or lungs.
+M tells if the cancer has spread ( metastasized) to distant parts in the body, such as the liver or lungs.

 Numbers or letters after T, N, and M provide more details about each of these factors.
 There are also 2 other values that can be assigned: